varigence/docs/bimlflex/getting-started/modeling-of-source-metadata.md

 #### ChangeType

 The change type of the column.
-For source columns, use Key or Type 1.
-For Dimension attributes, define of the changes are tracked using Type 1 or Type 2 logic.
-Other types are relevant in certain scenarios, but not used in the trial at this stage.
-Hash Distribution Keys are used in Azure SQL Data Warehouse, Multi Active Keys in Multi Active satellites etc.
+For source columns, use `Key` or `Type 1`.
+For Dimension attributes, define of the changes are tracked using `Type 1` or `Type 2` logic.
+Other types are relevant in certain scenarios, but not used in the getting started process at this stage - Hash Distribution Keys are used in Azure SQL Data Warehouse, Multi Active Keys in Multi Active satellites etc.

 #### IsPrimaryKey